jcalais/huedash/README.md

-# huedash
+# Huedash
-Philips Hue dashboard to be run on a Raspberry pi.
+Philips Hue dashboard to be run on a Raspberry pi or similar.

+Using Python, Flask, Bootstrap 3, jQuery, noUiSlider, AdminLTE2 theme.

 ## Getting started
 One prerequisite is having a conf.json file.
 For your convenience I have left mine in.
 It contains my super secret Hue App Id assigned by the Hue hub.
 I don't think there's much you can do to abuse it.